-In today's computer-based society, it is imperative that students develop computer-based skills.
-Therefore, Ozarks Technical Community College students will be expected to use online technology to assist them in the learning process.
+In today's computer-based society, it is imperative that students develop computer skills.
+Therefore, OTC students will be expected to use online technology to assist them in the learning process.
 At a minimum, students will be expected to log on to the online learning platform (i.e. Blackboard) where the course syllabus and faculty information are located.
 In addition, they may be expected to utilize further online technology as required by the instructor.